Consensys/web3signer/CODING-CONVENTIONS.md

 The guidelines are intended to facilitate working together not to facilitate reviews that criticize without adding value.

 Some guidelines are personal opinion.
-The idea being we make a decision once, document it, and apply it for consistency.
+The idea is that we make a decision once, document it, and apply it for consistency.
 Again, we can then spend more time on the interesting issues and less time discussing coding conventions :-)

 # 2 General Design Philosophy